Your Alaska Vacation: Day Excursions that Capture Alaska’s Natural Resources & Bounty

 Visit a Working Forest

-In just the last 20 years, the lumber industry in the Last Frontier has changed dramatically.
+In just the last 20 years, the lumber industry in Alaska has changed dramatically.
 What used to be a diminishing resource has now become a sustainable resource.
 According to Alaska Department of Natural Resources Division of Forestry, 20 million acres of Alaska’s state land are used to provide a sustained yield of timber.
 Come check out Alaska’s working forests, and appreciate the bounties of nature.

 Visit the Jade Mountain Region